skkumaravelan/KumarFork-aif-c01-study-notes/NotionSummary.md

 Model Invocation Logging in Amazon Bedrock
 AWS Trusted Advisor for AI Governance
 How Amazon SageMaker JumpStart is different from Amazon BedRock?
 Both are providing access to pre-built models.
+Data Augmentation and Regularization.
+VPC Endpoints for Secure Data Transfer - Types of EndPoints (Gateway  & Interface).
+Is it different from AWS PrivateLink?
+AWS Regional vs Global Services